operantnetworks/ndn-ind/android-native/INSTALL-android.md

     ndk-build NDK_PROJECT_PATH=`pwd` NDK_LIBS_OUT=`pwd`/app/build/intermediates/cmake/debug/obj/armeabi APP_BUILD_SCRIPT=app/Android.mk NDK_APPLICATION_MK=app/Application.mk

-The libndn-cpp.so library and other files are in a subfolder based on the APP_ABI target in Application.mk .
+The libndn-ind.so library and other files are in a subfolder based on the APP_ABI target in Application.mk .
 For example, if the target is armeabi-v7a then the files are in app/build/intermediates/cmake/debug/obj/armeabi/armeabi-v7a .
 The default Android.mk builds an Android executable ndn-example from test-encode-decode-data.